Porsche Club of America (PCA) - Potomac Region

 The purpose of the technical inspection program is to promote the use of mechanically safe cars on the track.
 There are two parts to the technical inspections that you have to attend for each and every track event.

 The second part of the inspection is conducted at the start of each day of the event.
-You drive your car through the on-track tech inspection usually starting around 6:45 AM for a sight check.
+You drive your car through the grid tech inspection usually starting around 6:45 AM for a sight check.
 On the first day, the inspector will fill out Section B of the tech inspection form.
 On subsequent days, the inspector will mark your tech inspection sticker to indicate you've been through inspection.
 The track inspection is mandatory and you won't be allowed on the track without the tech inspection sticker.

-Can I drive my Cabriolet (or Boxster)?
+Can I drive my Cabriolet, Boxster or other convertible?

 1) At all tracks EXCEPT VIR, the 996/997 pop-up roll bar and the Boxster integral roll hoops are considered acceptable, subject to the 2-inch rule (see below).
 An extender manufactured by Brey-Krause is available for the Boxster if additional bar height is required.